Compressing KV Cache for Long-Context LLM Inference with Inter-Layer Attention Similarity: Experiments

 \paragraph{Long Context Benchmarks} To ensure that \textsc{PoD} can handle real-world tasks, we evaluated it on two well-known long context benchmarks: LongBench~(English version)~\citep{bai-etal-2024-longbench} and LEval~\citep{an-etal-2024-l}.
 We test on $14$ datasets within LongBench involving Single-document QA, Multi-document QA, Summarization, Few-shot learning, and Code completion tasks.
 LEval consists of $20$ sub-tasks, divided into two groups: closed-domain and open-domain.
 The closed-domain group primarily evaluates reasoning and comprehension over longer contexts, while the open-domain group focuses on tasks such as summarization and question answering, which require aggregating information from long documents.

 Table \ref{tab:benchmark} illustrates all experimental results.
 To ensure fairness, all baseline attention mechanisms have the same window size.
 For \textsc{PoD}, we also ensure that the number of proximal tokens each token attends to is consistent with this window size.

-{We can draw the following conclusions: 1) \textsc{PoD} outperforms token-eviction-based methods, demonstrating that our approach of not losing tokens is indeed effective.
+We can draw the following conclusions: 1) \textsc{PoD} outperforms token-eviction-based methods, demonstrating that our approach of not losing tokens is indeed effective.
 2) With a small amount of post-training data, \textsc{PoD} beats the classical layer-sharing-based method CLA, demonstrating that our model has an advantage in adapting existing LLMs.
 3) Both PoD and token-selection-based methods can achieve performance comparable to the standard dense model.
-Furthermore, \textsc{PoD} is \emph{orthogonal} to token-selection-based methods, and combining them can further reduce the size of the KV cache while maintaining model performance.}
+Furthermore, \textsc{PoD} is \emph{orthogonal} to token-selection-based methods, and combining them can further reduce the size of the KV cache while maintaining model performance.